metasong/iam-data/documents/Composing Software 1_279.md

 * And since monads are also functors, they can also map:
 **Map**: Map with context preserved: M(a) -> M(b)

-  Combine flatten with map, and you get chain — function composition for monad-lifting functions, aka Kleisli composition, named after *Heinrich Kleisli*:
+  Combine flatten with map, and you get chain — function composition for monad-lifting functions, aka Kleisli composition, named after *Heinrich Kleisli*

 * **FlatMap/Chain**: Flatten + map: M(M(a)) => M(b)